Anoncheg1/emacs-configs/emacs-config.md

       (let ((langnamestr (car (split-string (symbol-name major-mode) "-"))) fnv ;; tmp file for C-c ' fn)
-        (shell-command (concat "xdotool search emacs_" langnamestr " windowclose")) ;; alala is window name that we use to close and open again

         (setq fnv (org-babel-temp-file langnamestr))
         ;; If we in C-c '
         (if (string-prefix-p "*Org Src" (buffer-name) t)